A short course on Tensor algebra and analysis, with applications to differential geometry

-The osculating plane is particularly important: if we consider a plane passing through three not aligned points of the curve, when these points become closer and closer, still remaining on the curve, the plane tends to the osculating plane: the osculating plane at a point of a curve is the plane that better approaches the curve near the point.
+The osculating plane is particularly important: If we consider a plane passing through three nonaligned points of the curve, when these points become closer and closer, still remaining on the curve, the plane tends to the osculating plane: The osculating plane at a point of a curve is hence the plane that better approaches the curve near the point.
 A plane curve is entirely contained in the osculating plane, which is fixed.

-The principal normal $\bnu$ is always oriented towards the part of the space, with respect to the rectifying plane, where the curve is; in particular, for a plane curve, $\bnu$ is always directed towards the concavity of the curve.
-To show it, it is sufficient to prove that the vector $p(t+\eps)-p(t)$ forms with $\bnu$ an angle $\psi\leq\pi/2$, i.e. that $(p(t+\eps)-p(t))\cdot\bnu\geq0$.
+The principal normal $\bnu$ is always oriented toward the part of the space, with respect to the rectifying plane, where the curve is; in particular, for a plane curve, $\bnu$ is always directed toward the concavity of the curve.
+To show that, it is sufficient to prove that the vector $p(t+\eps)-p(t)$ forms with $\bnu$ an angle $\psi\leq\pi/2$, i.e. that $(p(t+\eps)-p(t))\cdot\bnu\geq0$.
 In fact, \bes

 \ees but \bes p''(t)\cdot\bnu=(\btau'|p'|+\btau|p'|')\cdot\bnu=(|\btau'||p'|\bnu+\btau|p'|')\cdot\bnu=|\btau'||p'|, \ees so that, to within infinitesimal quantities of order $o(\eps^2)$, we obtain \bes (p(t+\eps)-p(t))\cdot\bnu=\frac{1}{2}\eps^2|\btau'||p'|\geq0. \ees